Andrew Chafin

-Andrew Gregory Chafin (born June 17, 1990), nicknamed "Big Country" and "The Sheriff", is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs, Oakland Athletics and Detroit Tigers.
+Andrew Gregory Chafin (born June 17, 1990), nicknamed "Big Country" and "the Sheriff", is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Chicago Cubs, Oakland Athletics, Milwaukee Brewers, Texas Rangers, Detroit Tigers, Washington Nationals, and Los Angeles Angels.

 Amateur career

 Chafin is from Wakeman, Ohio.
 He attended Western Reserve High School in Collins, Ohio, and played for the school's baseball team.
 He pitched a no-hitter in his final high school game.

 Chafin attended Kent State University, and played college baseball for the Kent State Golden Flashes.
 As a freshman in 2009, he was the Mid-American Conference Freshman of the Year after he had a 1.26 earned run average (ERA), eight saves and 55 strikeouts over 35 2/3 innings pitched.
 In 2010, he underwent Tommy John surgery and missed the 2010 season.
 He returned in 2011 as a starter and had a 2.02 ERA with 105 strikeouts over 89 innings.
 After the 2011 season, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.